IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 You can now test the apps by going to http://<i>name2</i>.mybluemix.net

+## Take away points
+To push an app, we simply use `cf push` command.
+There is no container image or repository involved.
+Cloud Foundry has wide inventories of build packs to support different programming languages.
+If you run `cf marketplace`, you can find the huge list of services provided by Bluemix that can eaisly be consumed by your application.
+When pushing multi apps that needs to communite to each other, however, it is a little hacky.
+Another common pratice than the environment variables we used in this example, is to bind a message queue service.

 # 5. Deploy Flightassist microservices on Kubernetes Cluster

 In this scenario, we use the Flightassist microservices in which are in two containers.
 We will run Flightassist as our main application with weather-service as our microservice to query the weather data.
 Then, we will host those containers using Kubernetes.